materialsvirtuallab/pyhull/docs/index.rst

 The table below indicates the time taken in seconds to generate the convex hull for a given number of points in a specified number of dimensions.
-The final column (Cmd line) is the time taken to generate the data using a subprocess call to command line qconvex as a comparison for pyhull.
+The final col (Cmd-line qconvex) is the time taken to generate the data using a subprocess call to command line qconvex as a comparison for pyhull.
+Note that these are based on older versions of scipy (< 0.12.0) where the hull is computed by first performing the Delaunay triangulation.

 ============ === ======== ======= ========
 No of points Dim scipy    pyhull  Cmd line